seacunilever/bipode-nextflow/docs/output.md

 The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes data using the following steps:

 - [Pipeline information](#pipeline-information) - Report metrics generated during the workflow execution
-- [Concentration Response Analysis](#concentration-response-analysis) - Analysis of concentration response data
-- [Data Compression](#data-compression) - Compression of output files for efficient storage and transfer
+- [Concentration Response Analysis](#concentration-response-analysis) - Compressed output files for efficient storage and transfer

 ### Pipeline information